 Since the beginning, the Grand Europe self-guided motorcycle tour has been our most ‘in demand’ long holiday.
 This fantastic journey embodies a true spirit of adventure as well as discovery.

-The Black Forest is the land of rolling hills and cuckoo clocks as well as Black Forest gateau and perfect biking roads.
+The Black Forest is the land of rolling hills and cuckoo clocks, as well as Black Forest gateau and perfect biking roads.
 As a matter of fact, Germany is the land where the perfect tarmac comes from.
-The B500 is perhaps the most iconic and popular biking road in Europe if not in the world.
-As an added bonus you’ll also be riding through picture-postcard villages and towns and staying in biker friendly hotels.
+The B500 is perhaps the most iconic and popular biking road in Europe, if not globally.
+As a bonus, you’ll also be riding through picture-postcard villages and towns and staying in biker friendly hotels.

 We love Croatia, not only because we come from there.
 But also because it adds a bit of Slavonic flair and Mediterranean flavour to this tour.
 Discover the delights of the coastal towns of Rovinj, Porec and Pula.
 Taste the excellent regional cuisine such as the pršut and olives as well as seafood and outstanding local wines.
 Ride the scenic ancient Roman highways and byways of the beautiful Istrian peninsula.

-Wherever you go in the Dolomites, you’ll be surrounded with breathtaking scenery and roller coaster mountain passes.
-But as always there are those few roads that are slightly more alluring than others.
+Wherever you go in the Dolomites, you’ll be surrounded by breathtaking scenery and roller coaster mountain passes.
+But as always, there are those few roads that are slightly more alluring than others.
 Campolongo, Pordoi, Sella as well as Gardena and Falzarego are just a few iconic passes, but the list goes on.
 This is literally and metaphorically the highest point of this great tour.

-Please spend some time reading the day by day itinerary to fully appreciate the magnitude of this fantastic tour.
+Please spend some time reading the day by day itinerary to appreciate the magnitude of this fantastic tour fully.

 For more day-to-day information, please spend some time studying the below tour itinerary.